msztolcman/versionner/README.md

       --version, -v         show program's version number and exit --date-format DATE_FORMAT
                             Date format used in project files
+      --git-tag, -g         Create git tag with current version --git-tag-param GIT_TAG_PARAM
+                            Additional params to "git tag" command
+      --verbose             Be more verbose if it's possible

 So, there are three commands: `init`, `up` and `set`.
 We want to look at this: